-- What's the purpose of the Nibi declaration? - What's the process in creating the Nibi declaration? - What's the content of the Nibi declaration? - What should the Nibi declaration look like? - Who needs to be involved?
+- What's the purpose of the Nibi Declaration? - What's the process in creating the Nibi Declaration? - What's the content of the Nibi Declaration? - What should the Nibi Declaration look like? - Who needs to be involved?

-The meeting spanned over three days where the Women's Council and Support Team were engaged in ceremony and made water offerings, with the help of Laura and Delbert Horton, at Splitrock Bay.
+The Women's Council and Support Team were engaged in ceremony and made water offerings, with the help of Laura and Delbert Horton, at Splitrock Bay.